-- 1. Hold a valid provisional certificate - 2.
-Complete two years of successful teaching - 3.
-Complete 45 quarter credits beyond the bachelor's degree.
+1. Hold a valid provisional certificate

+2. Complete two years of successful teaching

+Complete 45 quarter credits in an approved program beyond the bachelor's degree.

 Of the 45 quarter credits, 221⁄2 credits must be in residence; 30 credits may be earned prior to the first year of teaching; a maximum of 12 credits may be earned by correspondence and/or extension study.
 No correspondence work is applicable to the master's degree.